eesphgos2/eesphgos2.github.io/_posts/2024-04-29-typograms.md

 ---
 layout: post
-title: a post with typograms
+title: Picture
-date: 2024-04-29 23:36:10
+date: 2025
-description: this is what included typograms code could look like
+description:
-tags: formatting diagrams
+tags:
 categories: sample-posts
-typograms: true
 ---

 This is an image.